electrobullet/openvino-workshop-public/README.md

 # openvino-workshop-public
-Video processing powered by openvino
+Video processing powered by OpenVINO™

-I was asked not to post the code yet.
+I was asked not to publish the code, but I can provide it to you upon request.
-Here's a [video](https://yadi.sk/i/GAn8T670L7xgaA) of how the program works.
+Here is the [video](https://www.youtube.com/watch?v=KMbBKMTy5eM) demonstrating how the program works on Intel Core i5-8250U.

+## Tasks
+* Use face detection networks to detect all person on image
+* Find out age and gender of all present on the image
+* Also their emotions
+* Recognize all persons
+* If no matches found - add one to the database
+* Repeat all of it with video

 ## It's me
 <table>